 - You are committed to undoing structural and systemic racism

 - You would not otherwise have the financial means to make the annual contribution to participate in SVP

 This fellowship is named in honor of SVP’s founder, Paul Brainerd, and reflects his spirit and ethos.
 The fellowships are funded by current Partners, covering the annual partner contribution.
-Applications are now being accepted and the deadline to apply is April 16!
-If you’re interested in learning more, please contact Ben Mitchell.
+If you’re interested in learning more, please contact email@example.com.